AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_account.html.markdown

 * `arm_application_id` - (Optional) Azure ARM Application ID.
 Required when creating an account for ARM.
 * `arm_application_key` - (Optional) Azure ARM Application key.
 Required when creating an account for ARM.

--> **NOTE:**

-Please make sure that the IAM roles/profiles have already been created before running this, if aws_iam="true".
+-> **NOTE:** Please make sure that the IAM roles/profiles have already been created before running this, if aws_iam = "true".
 More information on the IAM roles is at https://docs.aviatrix.com/HowTos/iam_policies.html and https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html

 ## Import